KonnMjn/DS101-Forecast-ChanceofRains/README.md

-# 🌧️ Rainfall Prediction Project
+# 🌧️ Rain Prediction Project

-This project aims to predict the probability of rainfall the next day using multiple approaches including Naive Bayes, Markov Chains, and Monte Carlo simulation with Logistic Regression.
+This project aims to predict the probability of rain the next day using multiple approaches including Naive Bayes, Markov Chains, and Monte Carlo simulation with Logistic Regression.

 ---